Bharati Mukherjee: Career

-In addition to writing many works of fiction and non-fiction, Mukherjee taught at McGill University, Skidmore College, Queens College, and City University of New York before joining the faculty at UC Berkeley.
+In addition to writing many works of fiction and non-fiction, Mukherjee taught at Skidmore College, Queens College, and City University of New York before joining the faculty at UC Berkeley.

-In 1988 Mukherjee won the National Book Critics Circle Award- for her collection The Middleman and Other Stories.
+In 1988 Mukherjee won the National Book Critics Circle Award for her collection The Middleman and Other Stories.
+That year, she also became a naturalized American citizen.
 In a 1989 interview with Ameena Meer, Mukherjee stated that she considered herself an American writer, and not an Indian expatriate writer.

 Mukherjee died due to complications of rheumatoid arthritis and takotsubo cardiomyopathy on January 28, 2017, in Manhattan at the age of 76.
 She was survived by her husband and son.
 Her other son, Bart, predeceased her in 2015.